agBeta/nevis/self-documentation/architecture.md

 Second, from POV of services, it is considered a db.
 Services and user cases do not care the underlyings of user-db.

 ## why not -generator for id
-First generator is something specific in world of programmign (i.e. yield).
+First generator is something specific in world of programming (i.e. yield).
 Second its job is not only generating, but also validating.